kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: I've opened the wallet, and I'm getting lots of red messages with an error like this, and I can't type: `2018-Jan-25 21:59:57.595104 ERROR   [BlockchainSynchronizer] Failed to query outdated pool transaction: NodeErrorCategory:3, Network error`**

     A: Your daemon hasn't finished syncing yet.
 Keep TurtleCoind.exe open, and wait until you are 0 days behind the current block, and it should print out a green message saying "SYNCHRONISED OK"

+* **Q: I've opened the wallet, and I'm getting lots of red messages with an error like this: `2019-Jan-29 01:24:48.088688 ERROR [BlockchainSynchronizer] Failed to query blocks: NodeErrorCategory:5, Internal node error`

+    A: Exit simplewallet.exe and TurtleCoind.exe, then reopen TurtleCoind.exe and simplewallet and wait for sync to complete if needed, then type `reset` in simplewallet.exe.
+You might need to repeat this process a few times.

 * **Q: I made a paper wallet, how do I use it?**

     A: Once you've opened TurtleCoind.exe and let it sync, open up simplewallet.exe and type `i` to import.
 It will then ask you to choose a new wallet name, and a password.
 Once you have done that, it will prompt you for your two keys, the view key, and spend key.
 You should have got these when you made your paper wallet.